Lithium miner SQM warns of further slide in prices in 2020, impact of coronavirus

 It added that the oversupply driving the fall in prices could linger into 2020 and "further impact average prices this year when compared to 2019."

-SQM CEO Ricardo Ramos said overall lithium demand nonetheless grew 14% in 2019, in line with the company's expectations.
-He called the uptick "significant" but "lower than expected."
+SQM CEO Ricardo Ramos said overall lithium demand nonetheless grew 14% in 2019, in line with the company's expectations and hinting at a coming boom in demand.

-"We believe that the fundamentals behind demand growth in the lithium industry are stronger than ever," Ramos said.

 "During 2020, we believe the European electric vehicle market will gain momentum and contribute significantly to lithium demand growth," the company said in the statement.

-In China, Ramos noted logistics had been dogged by the coronavirus but said there were signs things were getting back to normal.
+In China, Ramos noted logistics had been dogged by the coronavirus but said there were signs business was getting back to normal.

 "Depending on the evolution of the coronavirus outbreak, we may be able to recover some of those sales volumes and reach 55-60k metric tonnes in 2020."